squirrel-project/squirrel_nav/squirrel_footprint_observer/README.md

 See `robotino_footprint.yaml` as example.

 ### Services.
-- `~/getFootprint`: Retrieve the current footprint of the robot
+- `~/getFootprint`: Retrieve the current footprint of the robot.
+- `~/dumpFootprint`: Print footprint on file or stdout/stderr.

 ### Published topics.
 - `~/footprint`(*geometry_msgs/PolygonStamped*): The current footprint.